-Two miles west of the Mt.
-Philo Inn is Lake Champlain, a 115 mile waterway stretching from Canada to New York.
+Our hotel is only two miles west of the world-class fishing on Lake Champlain, a 115 mile waterway stretching from Canada to New York.
 Nearby Thompson’s Point and Split Rock on the New York side, pinch the deepest and most narrow part of the Lake.
 The deep water in combination with wide shallow bays on either side make this one of Lake Champlain’s most important fishing grounds, where you can catch landlocked atlantic salmon , lake trout , steelhead and brown trout, bass, pike and walleye.

 For guide services please find current and reliable information at the all-inclusive Vermont Outdoor Guide Association, and the specific page http://www.voga.org/vermont_charter_boat_captains.htm